-What to expect in an interview?
+What will we ask you in an interview?

-List of most common interview questions for receptionist
+List of typical questions

 - Why do you want to become a receptionist?